 But if you’re in the vintage market be careful not to inadvertently sell an item for less than it’s worth because you didn’t check properly.
 Be sure to check the prices of your competitors and the value of the products you are selling.

-Starting an online thrift store means being ready to learn some digital marketing basics.
+In order to thrive in this industry, you will have to make your thrift store stand out.
+Thus, starting an online thrift store means being ready to learn some digital marketing basics.
 Once you’ve built your website, you need to ensure that it can attract traffic and then turn those visitors into customers.
 With this in mind, marketing is not an element to be neglected.
 There are several elements to consider in a solid marketing plan:

 SEO (Search Engine Optimization)